super-penguin/Data_Projects/Identify Fraud from Enron Email/README.md

               metric_params=None, n_jobs=1, n_neighbors=5, p=2,
               weights='uniform'))])

-The accuracy of the best KNeighborsClassifier is: 0.904762 The recall of the best KNeighborsClassifier is: 0.641026 The precision of the best KNeighborsClassifier is: 0.641026

 2. Cross-validation for SVC

 SVC(C=0.5, cache_size=200, class_weight=None, coef0=0.0,
   decision_function_shape=None, degree=3, gamma='auto', kernel='linear',
   max_iter=-1, probability=False, random_state=None, shrinking=True,
   tol=0.1, verbose=False)

-  The accuracy of the best SVC is: 0.928571
-  The recall of the best SVC is: 0.500000
-  The precision of the best SVC is: 0.464286

 3. Cross-validation for AdaBoost